 What is the History of Public Policy and Law senior thesis course, and how does it work?

 History 195IA/IB is a two-quarter 8-unit thesis course that takes place every winter/spring quarter.
 History of Public Policy and Law majors in their senior year are eligible to participate.
 Students will write a 50-75 page research paper on a historical topic of their choosing, under the guidance of a history faculty member.
 Students will also gain experience in writing grant proposals, and have the opportunity to present their research to history department faculty and graduate students at the annual research colloquium.
 An information session for this course is held every fall quarter, so be on the lookout for an announcement from the history department advisor!

 Do I have to complete a senior thesis to finish my major requirements?

 No, students have the choice between completing the 8 unit senior thesis, or a 4 unit upper division research seminar to complete their major requirements.
 For more on this, click the in-depth major explanation linked at the top of the page

 Do I get priority registration for history classes because I am a declared history major?

 The history department does not major restrict any of their classes, so being a declared major does not necessarily give you priority registration.
+The one exception to this is History 9, which is restricted to History and History of Public Policy and Law majors only during the first pass time.
 For more tips and reminders on registration, click HERE.